-3.2.13 Close the air valve on the compressor.
+- 3.2.13 Close the air valve on the compressor.
 Start the compressor, and bring it to operating temperature and pressure.
-The pressure must be more than 40 psi, but not exceed 150 psi.

-3.2.14 Slowly open the compressor air valve, to pressurize the air supply line.
-Listen for any open lines or leaks.

-3.2.15 Pressurize the breathing air supply line, and adjust pressure on the CPF filter outlet, to the pressure stated in the respirator manual.

-3.2.16 Load abrasive into the machine following the instructions in Section 3.6.

-3.2.17 Do not allow anyone around the blast machine except machine tenders, who are appropriately attired in approved personal protective equipment.
+The pressure must be more than 30 psi, but not exceed 150 psi. - 3.2.14 Slowly open the compressor air valve to pressurize the air supply line.
+Listen for any open lines or leaks. - 3.2.15 Pressurize the breathing air supply line, and adjust pressure on the CPF Filter outlet to the pressure stated in the respirator manual. - 3.2.16 Load abrasive into the machine according to the instructions in Section 3.6. - 3.2.17 Do not allow anyone around the blast machine except machine tenders, who are appropriately attired in approved personal protective equipment.

-3.2.18 When the blast operator is ready to blast, either the operator or the machine tender, while standing back and facing away from the concave filling head of the blast machine and the exhaust muffler, closes the safety petcock.
-Closing the petcock prepares the machine for remote operation and activation by the control handle.

-Air should be heard escaping from the orifice under the control handle lever but nowhere else.
-The noise from air escaping at the control handle is an audible signal that air is supplied to the blast machine, and will activate if the control handle is pressed.

-All persons, except for the blast machine tender, must stay clear of the blast machine because the machine tender or blast operator may pressurize or depressurize the machine at any time.
+All persons, except for the blast machine tender, must stay clear of the blast machine, because the machine tender or blast operator may pressurize or depressurize the machine at any time.
 These actions may vent abrasive under pressure and cause dust and toxins to become airborne.
 The sudden release of compressed air generates noise when the machine is pressurized or depressurized.
 Either condition could result in injury.
 The machine tender must wear suitable personal protective equipment including an approved respirator, plus approved eye, face, and hearing protection.